 When glucose is delivered in excess amounts, the excess is directed to lipogenesis, which actually increases energy expenditure.
 An increase in lipogenesis leads to an excess of CO2 production relative to O2 consumption.
 Patients usually compensate by increasing their respiratory rate but problems may rise in cases of respiratory compromise.
 In addition, hyperglycaemia has been shown to be a risk factor for infection.

 Immunodeficiency associated with malnutrition is related more to protein malnutrition rather than energy malnutrition.
 Consequently, some recommend that amino acid requirements are attended to first when ordering PN.
-Some evidence has shown that amino acids contribute to PN associated cholestasis.
+Some evidence has shown that amino acids contribute to parenteral nutrition-associated cholestasis.

-Soy bean oil emulsions provide a reliable source of essential fatty acids but their high content of PUFA (polyunsaturated fatty acids) and limited alpha tocopherol, reduces alpha tocoferol and depletes antioxidant defences.
+Soybean oil emulsions provide a reliable source of essential fatty acids but their high content of PUFA (polyunsaturated fatty acids) and limited alpha-tocopherol, reduces alpha-tocopherol and depletes antioxidant defences.
 These may lead to negative effects on the inflammatory response and immune system.

 Parenteral nutrition may cause immediate metabolic disturbances including hyperglycaemia, electrolyte imbalance and hypertriglyceridemia.

-After a prolonged period of starvation, patients starting on PN may develop refeeding syndrome – hypokalemia, hypomagnesemia and hypophosphataemia.
+After a prolonged period of starvation, patients starting on parenteral nutrition may develop refeeding syndrome – hypokalemia, hypomagnesemia and hypophosphataemia.
 These patients require close monitoring and supplementation with potassium, magnesium and phosphate.

-Patients on long term PN must be monitored for micronutrient deficiencies or excess.
+Patients on long-term parenteral nutrition must be monitored for micronutrient deficiencies or excess.

 Line sepsis is a common complication of PN therapy in children.
-The majority of line associated infections are gram positive organisms, mainly coagulase negative staphylococci.
-In patients with short bowel syndome, translocation of gram negative gut organisms is also possible.
+The majority of line-associated infections are gram-positive organisms, mainly coagulase-negative Staphylococci.
+In patients with short bowel syndrome, translocation of gram-negative gut organisms is also possible.

-Thrombosis is associated with line infection.
-A cycle of line infections and thrombosis of the large central vessels may lead to the loss of central venous access sites and make provision of PN difficult.
+Thrombosis is associated with a line infection.
+A cycle of line infections and thrombosis of the large central vessels may lead to the loss of central venous access sites and make the provision of parenteral difficult.

-Cholestatic liver disease manifestations secondary to PN include intrahepatic cholestasis, cholelithiasis, hepatic fibrosis, biliary cirrhosis and portal hypertention.
-PN assicated cholestasis may progress to hepatic cirrhosis and then chronic liver failure.
+Cholestatic liver disease manifestations secondary to parenteral nutrition include intrahepatic cholestasis, cholelithiasis, hepatic fibrosis, biliary cirrhosis and portal hypertension.
+PN-associated cholestasis may progress to hepatic cirrhosis and then chronic liver failure.
 The main risk factors are prematurity, recurrent sepsis, previous gut surgery and lack of enteral feeds.

 Even minimal enteral feeding should be considered in patients with a functioning gut.
-This is also the main strategy in treating PN associated cholestasis.
+This is also the main strategy in treating parenteral nutrition-associated cholestasis.

-Prevention of infection by using strict aseptic technique when accessing the central line.
-Anticoagulation in conjunction with long term PN may reduce rate of thrombosis and preserve access sites in the long term.
+Prevention of infection by using a strict aseptic technique when accessing the central line.
+Anticoagulation in conjunction with long-term PN may reduce the rate of thrombosis and preserve access sites in the long term.